bryanboyan/load_test/README.md

+# Overview

+This module provides components and systems to conduct load-testing to your endpoint.
+It has multiple key features:
+1. Configure both get and post requests
+2. Define reusable shapes to test your endpoints including wait time, ramp up and down.
+3. Leverages multi-threaded system to increase concurrency
+4. Live view the test result as it runs, with interactability to slice/dice.
+5. Store data for future analysis

+# Usages

-# Installation
+## Installation

 Required python > v3.8
 `pip install -r requirements.txt`

-# Usages

-## Quick glance of output

-With the `data/`'s previous test result, after installation you are welcome to directly run the analyze_app.py and see localhost:8081 to view the graphs to get a glance view of the outcome.

 ## Run local setup

 1. Run the sample server for test endpoints. `python server.py`
 2. Configure the configs for testing. `config.yaml`.
 Default setting is connected to local server
 3. Run tester. `python tester.py`.

+## Quick glance of output

+With the `data/`'s previous test result, after installation you are welcome to directly run the analyze_app.py and see localhost:8081 to view the graphs to get a glance view of the outcome.

 # Architectural